headerx/laravel-jetstream-passport/README.md

 ## Installation

-1. Install Jetstream with livewire:
+1. Install Jetstream with Livewire:

 Using Laravel installer